Degree in Chemistry by the University of A Coruña

 • Quality control, auditing and accreditation.

-• Planning, installation, management and control of laboratories and plants.
+• Design, installation, direction, management and control of laboratories and plants.

 • Transport of dangerous goods.